D-PDLP: Scaling PDLP to Distributed Multi-GPU Systems: Introduction

 \section{Introduction}

 Large-scale linear programming (LP) lies at the core of numerous machine learning \citep{agarwal2018reductions,ben2013robust,taskar2005learning,joachims2009cutting}, operations research \citep{waissi1994network,gallego1997multiproduct,talluri2006theory}, and data-driven decision-making problems, including resource allocation \citep{hibiki2006multi,kelly1998rate}, market equilibrium computation \cite{eisenberg1959consensus,orlin2010improved}, and multi-stage stochastic programming \citep{hibiki2006multi,gangammanavar2021stochastic}.
-Modern applications often involve millions or even billions of variables and constraints, rendering classical interior-point methods impractical due to their unfavorable memory footprint and limited parallel scalability.
+Modern applications,especially in machine learning, often involve millions or even billions of variables and constraints, rendering classical interior-point methods impractical due to their unfavorable memory footprint and limited parallel scalability.

 First-order primal–dual methods, such as PDLP \citep{applegate2021practical}, cuPDLP.jl \citep{lu2023cupdlp}, cuPDLP-C \citep{lu2023cupdlpc}, cuPDLPx \citep{lu2024cupdlpx}, and HPR-LP \citep{chen2025hpr} have recently emerged as a promising alternative for solving large-scale LPs, owing to their low per-iteration complexity and amenability to parallelization.
 Among them, the PDLP family based on the primal–dual hybrid gradient (PDHG) framework has demonstrated strong empirical performance and robustness across a wide range of benchmark instances.